calculix/CalculiX-Examples/README.md

 This page uses animated gifs.
 In Firefox, you might want to install the plugin [Toggle Animated Gifs](https://addons.mozilla.org/en-US/firefox/addon/toggle-animated-gifs/) to add replay controls.

+In the [Release Manager](https://github.com/mkraska/CalculiX-Examples/releases) you can download the examples for your version of CalculiX.
+Oldest available version is 2.10.
+Note that only the current version is under maintenance.

 [<img
   src="Drahtbiegen/Biegung/movie.gif"
   width="200"